Skip to main content

 Fixed Wireless

-For customers living in remote areas, Fixed Wireless may be the only technology available.
+For customers living in remote areas, Fixed Wireless (FW) may be the only technology available.
 Instead of using wiring to connect to the NBN, Fixed Wireless uses roof-mounted antennas to transmit signals to a tower.

 Fibre to the Node (FTTN) and Fibre to the Building (FTTB) are two very common connection types that use copper wiring.